 When someone needs to use the Accessibility Equipment, they may think that

 …but no matter how hard you study the equipment you don’t seem to get enough practice.
-And you are never around on SlowTuesday, or whenever the practice sessions are.
+And you are never around on SlowTuesday – or whenever the practice sessions are.

-…so, communicate.
+So, the answer is: Communicate.
 Ask the person if they would like some assistance.

 Ah!
 That’s at the Accessibility Desk.
 Come with me if you’d like.
 Sure, your friends too, or we can meet them at the Lounge in a few minutes.
 Because I am not perfect at this and I don’t want to be embarrassed.

 <Work in Progress – tell us your stories so we can improve this section…>

 Tips for Working with People (clients and workmates) with Specific Needs

 Follow the tips below when working with people with specific needs:

 When working with people with mobility issues: